Arrested Development season 3: Reception

-Critical response
+Season 3 received critical acclaim upon release.
 On Rotten Tomatoes, the season has an approval rating of 100% with an average score of 8.7 out of 10 based on 10 reviews.
 The website's critical consensus reads, "Arrested Development's solid third season plays out just like the first two: fast, funny, and with a felony charge."

-Awards and nominations
+Sal Cinquemani of Slant Magazine wrote positive comments about the season, calling the show "[as] consistent a live-action comedy as one can hope for these days".
+The review praised the series' "[spouting of] dry, think-and-you-missed-it punchlines and plot points", ultimately giving the season 4 stars out of 4.

+The season received several award nominations.
 In 2006, the third season received four Emmy nominations, for Outstanding Comedy Series, Outstanding Supporting Actor in a Comedy Series (Will Arnett), Outstanding Single-Camera Picture Editing for a Comedy Series and Outstanding Writing for a Comedy Series for the series finale "Development Arrested".

 Home media

 The third season was released on DVD in region 1 on August 29, 2006, in region 2 on April 23, 2007 and in region 4 on December 6, 2006.
 Special features include commentary by creator Mitchell Hurwitz and cast members on "Forget Me Now", "Mr. F" and "Development Arrested"; deleted and extended scenes; blooper reel; "The Last Day on Location" featurette.